 Meaning of Industry 4.0

 The concept of Industry 4.0 was first mentioned in 2011 at the Hannover Messe fair (event dedicated to industrial technology) with the intention of launching a project to carry out with the conception and development of the intelligent factory associated with the fourth industrial revolution.
-A vision of the computerized manufacturing with all its processes interconnected with each other making use of the Internet of Things (IOT), nowadays called the Industrial Internet of Things (IIOT).
+A vision of the computerized manufacturing with all its processes interconnected with each other making use of the Internet of Things (IoT), nowadays called the Industrial Internet of Things (IIoT).

 Image courtesy of: Industrie 4.0 platform

 It is said that two years later the German government launched this initiative with the idea of facing the great advances in industrial matters that were taking place in emerging countries such as China or India, and because the western countries were not able to compete in cost of production, the idea was to overcome them in industrial technology and in the ability to manufacture products in an individualized way of production.
-Although, as we could see nowadays, these countries have already board on this fourth industrial revolution once launched in Europe and later in the United States, where the concept of Industry 4.0 is called Smart Manufacturing or Industrial Internet.
+Although, as we could see nowadays, these countries have already board on this fourth industrial revolution once launched in Europe and later in the United States, where the concept of Industry 4.0 or Industrial Intelligence is called Smart Manufacturing or Industrial Internet.

 Image courtesy of: Smart Manufacturing Leadership Coalition

 The term of Industry 4.0 covers many concepts and purposes, but the first advances in this area involve the inclusion of greater flexibility and individualization of the manufacturing processes.
 The automotive industry is a pioneer in the necessity to start up these flexible and individualized manufacturing processes, and is where we could see a great progress in this area because the manufacturers have to adapt the vehicles to the individual customer’s needs in a quickly and efficiently way.

 The design principles on which companies and organizations are based to implement industry 4.0 are as follows: